DSRZeon/crokrammgmtfix/README.md

 These can be easily set via other tools or apps that support init.d scripts and build.prop editing but I use Magisk anyway.. so.. why not using it to do the job properly - with successful SafetyNet test    ( :

-These changes are basic/fundamental changes in the behavior of Android system (ActivityManager, etc.) and the Linux kernel (LMK) - thus works on almost anything starting from Android 4+ as far as I can tell you.
-The only bottleneck is the RAM: I recommend at least 2GB or RAM, it has been tested on 3GB and 4GB with AEX 4.6 and ElectraBlue kernel and MIUI EU Dev ROM.

 *NOTE: If you are using MIUI ROM please disable MIUI optimization and MIUI memory optimization because it resets most of these settings.
 If you use any app that tweaks settings above please uninstall or at least disable them to run and ruin the module's settings.*